 We implemented the proposed scheme based on VTM-4.0 software.

-For 10-bit buffer implementation and CTC, the decoder is fully compatible to the current VTM4.0 encoder, which means that the proposed decoder can exactly decode the VTM-4.0 CTC bitstreams.
+For a 10-bit buffer implementation and CTC, the decoder is fully compatible to the current VTM4.0 encoder, which means that the proposed decoder can exactly decode the VTM-4.0 CTC bitstreams.

-For 7-bit buffer, the results shown in Table I.
+For a 7-bit buffer implementation, the results shown in Table I.

+For a 8-bit buffer implementation, the results shown in Table II.

-Table.
-Performance with 7-bit buffer.
+Table I. Performance with a 7-bit buffer.
 The anchor is VTM-4.0 with IBC on for all sequences.